âShow Table of Contents

 - The highest number of dimensions to include in biplots: A biplot is a means of visualizing a clustering solutions (via principal components) in a smaller dimensional space.
 The dimension is done two dimensions at a time.
 This option sets the upper limit of the dimensions to use in the visualization.
 For example, if this parameter is set to "3", then biplots will include the first and second, first and third, and second and third principal components in three separate figures.

-- O anchor: consists of a table of the serialized model with model name and the size of the object.
+- O Output: consists of a table of the serialized model with model name and the size of the object.

-- R anchor: consists of the report snippets generated by the K-Centroids Cluster Analysis Tool: a statistical summary and cluster solution plots.
+- R Output: consists of the report snippets generated by the K-Centroids Cluster Analysis Tool: a statistical summary and cluster solution plots.